Five Steps to a Complete Estate Plan

 • Execution of Original Documents

 • Follow Up Measures

 Schedule a Meeting.
-Contact Attorney Tom Nolan or his assistant Nancy Charlton to schedule an initial meeting.
-Our phone number is 434-817-4001.
+Contact Nancy Charlton in our office to schedule an initial meeting (phone 434-817-4001).
 Please print out and complete our estate planning questionnaire and bring it with you to our first meeting.
 If you prefer, you may contact our office and we will mail one to you.
 Our offices are located at 215 Wayles Lane, Suite 125, on Pantops Mountain.
 You can find directions on the first page of the questionnaire.
 If health or mobility is a factor, we may be able to meet with you at your home.

 The First Meeting.
 The first meeting will last 45 to 90 minutes, depending on the complexity of your situation and our recommendations.
 We will (i) review the information you have provided on the questionnaire, (ii) discuss your planning objectives, (iii) consider the effect of estate taxes on your estate plan, if any, (iv) determine if trust planning is appropriate for children or other beneficiaries, (v) address the advantages of minimizing probate administration with funded revocable living trusts, and (vi) discuss the best persons or institutions to serve as executors under your wills, trustees under your living trusts, guardians of your minor children, and agents under your financial and medical powers of attorney.
 Using charts or diagrams for illustration as necessary, we will present our planning recommendation.
 The plan will include the suggested ownership of certain assets and beneficiary designations for life insurance, annuity policies and retirement accounts.
 After the plan has been discussed and your questions answered, we generally quote a fixed fee for the estate plan.
 If the proposed fee is agreeable, we will begin the drafting process.